rust-mcp-stack/homebrew-tap/README.md

-# homebrew-tap
+# Rust MCP Homebrew tap
-Homebrew tap for installing and managing rust-mcp-stack tools on Mac.
+Homebrew tap for installing `rust-mcp-stack` projects and tools using [Homebrew](https://brew.sh) on Mac.